 - Digital Court Recording System to recording and retrieve Court Hearings;

 - Court Management System to support the activities of the Intermediate, Industrial and District Courts;

 - Library system for accessing judgments and legislation through the internet.

 In 2012, the Supreme Court reviewed its Court Management System with a view to deliver its services electronically by providing facilities to Attorneys for electronic submission and exchange of documents with the Judiciary.

 (b) The Crime Occurrence Tracking System (COTS) is being implemented in phases.
 COTS Phase 1 will be used for close monitoring of crime occurrences.
 This will make crime statistics available in real time.
 The system will contribute towards an enhanced customer-centered service for peace, security and order in the entire country.
 COTS will cater for the end-to-end automation of all processes, from the electronic lodging of complaints at the police station to determination in a court of law, with the possibility of electronic tracking of intermediate phases.
 Data captured at police stations would be cross-checked and validated against other databases such as: passenger travel information, vehicle information database and citizen details.
 COTS has been piloted at two Police Divisions.
 The system will now be deployed at the other five Police Divisions.

 (c) The E-Payment project aims at facilitating transactions made at government counters and to encourage the adoption of government e-services.
 The e-payment system will support payment by credit/debit cards with a view to reducing time spent to make payments.
-The Generic E-Payment system is operational from November 2013 on the new platform of the Government Online Centre.
+The Generic E-Payment system is operational as from November 2013 on the new platform of the Government Online Centre.
 Several e-payment services such as the payment for Driving license and police fees, for Lease of state land, for Incorporation of a business, company registration fees and parking fines are now operational.